How does this medication work? What will it do for me?

 Stomach and intestinal problems: If you have or have had a stomach or intestinal ulcer, or have ulcerative colitis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Unusual stress: If you experience any unusual stress (e.g., trauma, surgery), your doctor may increase your dose of prednisone during and after the stressful situation.
+Unusual stress: If you experience any unusual physical stress (e.g., trauma, surgery), your doctor may increase your dose of prednisone during and after the event.

 Vaccination: If you are taking this medication, vaccines may not be as effective and you may be more likely to experience certain side effects.
 Therefore, vaccines are usually not recommended while you are taking prednisone, especially when high doses are used.